Role Model (song)

 "Role Model" is a song by American rapper Eminem that features on his major-label debut album The Slim Shady LP (1999).
 It was later released as a single on May 26, 1999.
 A music video was made, using the heavily censored radio edit.
 It became a minor hit on the US charts.
 "Role Model" was written and produced by Eminem himself, Dr. Dre, and Mel-Man.

 "Role Model" received positive reviews from music critics, who praised the song for Eminem best tackling how others perceive him, as well as Dr. Dre's production.

 The song also appears on the deluxe edition of his compilation album, Curtain Call: The Hits.
-In 2023, a sample of "Role Model" was used for the Lyrical Lemonade track "Doomsday", off the album All Is Yellow (2024).
+In 2023, a sample of "Role Model" was used for the Lyrical Lemonade track "Doomsday", with rappers Juice WRLD and Cordae, off the album All Is Yellow (2024).
 Eminem appeared on a sequel to the track, also appearing on the same album.

 Critical reception

-David Browne described this: "In Role Model, he gleefully debunks the idea of rappers as heroes (So if I said I never do drugs, that would mean I lie and get f ---ed more than the President does)."
+David Browne described this: "In 'Role Model', he gleefully debunks the idea of rappers as heroes (So if I said I never do drugs, that would mean I lie and get f ---ed more than the President does)."
 RapReviews highlighted the following lyrics: "I get a clean shave, bathe, go to a rave/ Die from an overdose and dig myself up out of my grave/ My middle finger won't go down, how do I wave?/ And this is how I'm supposed to teach kids how to behave?"